Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

+Figure \ref{fig-mse} shows that the above subset $\mathcal N$ takes the shape of a smooth saddle surface embedded in the interior of the parameter space $\mathcal S^3$.
+There are $M=100$ points inside the tetrahedron in Figure \ref{fig-mse}(a) and (b), each point corresponding to a particular parameter vector $\nnu^{(m)}\in\mathcal S^3$ where $m=1,2,\ldots,100$.
+To inspect how the MSEs vary for different parameter vectors in $\mathcal S^3$, we plot those $\nnu^{(m)}$ with the largest 20 MSEs as black points and plot the remaining 80 vectors as blue points.
+Notably, the two views in Figure \ref{fig-mse} clearly show that the black points are closer to the saddle surface $\mathcal N$ which corresponds to $a_1\indep a_2$.
+This observation means that when the true parameters $\nnu^{(m)}$ are closer to the non-identifiable measure-zero set $\mathcal N$, MSEs are larger and accurate estimation becomes statistically harder.
+This simulation result empirically corroborates Theorem \ref{thm-main} and illustrates that the submodel with independent latent variables defines a singular subset within the {interior} of the parameter space.}

-Summarizing all the above conclusions in this section, we have the following conclusions.
+Summarizing all results in this section, we have the following conclusions.

-\begin{corollary} Consider the BLESS model.
+\begin{corollary} Consider the BLESS model {with a known number of latent variables $K$}.
 The following statements hold.

-\begin{itemize} \item[(a)] The condition that each binary latent variable has $\geq 2$ observed variables as children is \textbf{necessary and sufficient} for the generic identifiability of the model parameters. \item[(b)] The condition that each binary latent variable has $\geq 3$ observed variables as children is \textbf{necessary and sufficient} for the strict identifiability of the model parameters. \end{itemize} \end{corollary}
+\begin{itemize} \item[(a)] The condition that each binary latent variable has $\geq 2$ observed variables as children is {necessary and sufficient} for the generic identifiability of the model parameters. \item[(b)] The condition that each binary latent variable has $\geq 3$ observed variables as children is {necessary and sufficient} for the strict identifiability of the model parameters. \end{itemize} \end{corollary}

-Corollary \ref{cor-ns} describes the minimal conditions for strict identifiability and those for generic identifiability of the BLESS model, respectively.
-The conclusions in Corollary \ref{cor-ns} are immediate consequences of Theorem \ref{thm-main} and Proposition \ref{prop-3chi}.
-It is worth noting that both the minimal conditions for strict identifiability and those for generic identifiability only concern the discrete structure in the model -- the measurement graph $\G$, but not on the specific values of the continuous parameters $\btheta$ or $\nnu$.
-Therefore, these identifiability conditions as graphical criteria are easily checkable in practice.
+It is worth noting that both the minimal conditions for strict identifiability and those for generic identifiability only concern the discrete structure in the model -- the measurement graph $\G$, but not on the specific values of the continuous parameters $\btheta$ or $\nnu$. {When the graph $\G$ is unknown, the identifiability condition on the true graph structure is not directly checkable from observational data.
+In practice, after one uses some statistical method to estimate all parameters (including the graph) from the observational data, then they may check whether the estimated graph satisfies the identifiability condition.}